ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-4-nested-loops.rst

           // 1.
 Write a for loop that runs many times
           // 2.
 Change it to use turnAmount to figure out how many times to run

              // 1 & 2.
-Write an inner loop that draws a triangle
+Write an inner loop that draws a triangle (3 sides, 120 degree turns)
              // 3.
 Then change it to be any polygon with a variable n